Lockout Tagout Compliance

 Approximately 3 million workers service equipment and face the greatest risk of injury if lockout/tagout is not properly implemented.
 Compliance with the lockout/tagout standard (29 CFR 1910.147) prevents an estimated 120 fatalities and 50,000 injuries each year.
 Workers injured on the job from exposure to hazardous energy lose an average of 24 workdays for recuperation.
 In a study conducted by the United Auto Workers (UAW), 20% of the fatalities (83 of 414) that occurred among their members between 1973 and 1995 were attributed to inadequate hazardous energy control procedures specifically, lockout/tagout procedures.

-Lockout / Tagout (LOTO) and Hazardous Energy Control / Control of Hazardous Energy refers to the same standard of preventing unexpected start up or movement of equipment.
-The terms are used interchangably, although “Lockout” is more universally used in the United States as it is the term OSHA uses, while ANSI uses “Control of Hazardous Energy ” in their standard, which is used more often by non-US entities.
+Lockout / Tagout (LOTO) and Hazardous Energy Control / Control of Hazardous Energy refers to the same standard of preventing unexpected start-up or movement of equipment.
+The terms are used interchangeably, although “Lockout” is more universally used in the United States as it is the term OSHA uses, while ANSI uses “Control of Hazardous Energy ” in their standard, which is used more often by non-US entities.

 FEDERAL OSHA & STATE OSH LOCKOUT / TAGOUT COMPLIANCE